Arlo White: Golf

 White is the first ever voice of the LIV Golf tour.

 Personal life

 White was named after American folk singer Arlo Guthrie.
-He is the father of twin daughters Eva and Amelie, who were born in 2007.
+He is the father of twin daughters, who were born in 2007.
 White was born in Leicester and is a lifelong fan of local club Leicester City, who won the Premier League title in 2015–16 with him on call.
-White is also a fan of the NFL's Chicago Bears and MLB's Chicago Cubs, having visited the city as a 13-year-old.
-He is also a self-described Americanphile.
+White is also a fan of the NFL's Chicago Bears and MLB's Chicago Cubs, having first visited the city in 1986 as a 13-year-old.
+He is also a self-described Americanophile.